-Our investments may be in portfolio companies which may have limited operating histories and financial resources.
+Our investments may be in portfolio companies that have limited operating histories and resources.

 We expect that our portfolio will continue to consist of investments that may have relatively limited operating histories.
-These companies may be particularly vulnerable to U.S. and foreign economic downturns such as the current recession and European financial crisis may have more limited access to capital and higher funding costs, may have a weaker financial position and may need more capital to expand or compete.
+These companies may be particularly vulnerable to U.S. and foreign economic downturns may have more limited access to capital and higher funding costs, may have a weaker financial position and may need more capital to expand or compete.
 These businesses also may experience substantial variations in operating results.
-They may face intense competition, including from companies with greater financial, technical and marketing resources.
+They may face intense competition, including from larger, more established companies with greater financial, technical and marketing resources.
 Furthermore, some of these companies do business in regulated industries and could be affected by changes in government regulation.
 Accordingly, these factors could impair their cash flow or result in other events, such as bankruptcy, which could limit their ability to repay their obligations to us, and may adversely affect the return on, or the recovery of, our investment in these companies.

 We cannot assure you that any of our investments in our portfolio companies will be successful.
-Our portfolio companies compete with larger, more established companies with greater access to, and resources for, further development in these new technologies.
 We may lose our entire investment in any or all of our portfolio companies.